QCrypt/qcrypt-website/README.md

 1. paste the Webhook URL into netfliy:  https://app.netlify.com/sites/qcrypt2024/settings/deploys (for deploy succeesful and deploy failed)
 1. add admins to Slack channel

+### create new email addresses
+We probably need new email addresses like 2025@qcrypt.net and pcchairs2025@qcrypt.net.

-### general
+### technical updates
 - connect new admins to admins from last year
-- update hugo version? check what needs to be updated.
+- Is it time to update the hugo version? check what needs to be updated.

 ### bump year
 Once the new site is ready to be "promoted" to be the current year, make the following changes: